tseccull/motes/CONTRIBUTING.md

 ### The following contributions are welcomed:
 - Bug reports.
 - Improvements to documentation and the overall user/onboarding experience.
-- Instrument I/O modules (i.e the `instrumentio.py` files that allow MOTES to
+- Instrument I/O modules (i.e. the `instrumentio.py` files that allow MOTES to
 read and process spectra observed with different instruments).

-**In general, if your feature suggestion is unrelated to introducing new instrument I/O modules or improving MOTES from a user's perspective it will not be considered.
-The core functionality of MOTES is considered to be mostly complete.**
+**In general, feature suggestions will only be considered if they introduce a new instrument I/O module or make MOTES easier to use.
+The core functionality of MOTES is considered to be effectively complete.**

 ### Engaging in jolly cooperation...🌞
 In the first instance, any initial interest in contributing to the project